Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-The electron capture (EC) and double EC (DEC) decays of xenon isotopes also contribute to the ER background.
-Their higher ionization density relative to $\beta$ decays leads to more recombination and consequently a smaller S2/S1 ratio.
-Measurements with neutron-activated $^{127}$Xe and $^{125}$Xe give the ratio between charge yields of L shell decay and tritium $\beta$ decay, $Q_{y}^{\mathrm{L}}/Q_{y}^{\beta} = 0.87 \pm 0.03$ \cite{LZ:2025hud}, confirming suppressed charge yield in EC.
-This effect is modeled as a multiplicative factor that reduce the charge yield factor.
-In the case of $^{124}$Xe DEC, for LM captures (5.98 keV), the suppression is implemented as a fixed 0.87 factor, whereas for LL captures (10.00 keV) it is described by a parameter guided by the Thomas–Imel recombination model~\cite{LZ:2024zvo} and allowed to vary in the fit.
-Detailed discussions on the extra charge suppression and its experimental measurements can be found in Ref.~\cite{Temples:2021jym, LZ:2025hud, Xu:2025ksk}.
+Xenon electron capture (EC) and double electron capture (DEC) decays also contribute to the ER background with smaller S2/S1 ratio than $\beta$ decays because their higher ionization density enhances recombination.
+Measurements with neutron-activated $^{127}$Xe and $^{125}$Xe give the ratio between charge yields of L-shell decay and tritium $\beta$ decay, $Q_{y}^{\mathrm{L}}/Q_{y}^{\beta} = 0.87 \pm 0.03$ \cite{LZ:2025hud}, confirming suppressed charge yield in EC.
+This suppression is incorporated in the background model.
+For $^{124}$Xe DEC, LM captures (5.98 keV) use a fixed factor of 0.87, while LL captures (10.00 keV) are described by a Thomas--Imel-motivated parameter floated in the fit~\cite{LZ:2024zvo,Temples:2021jym,LZ:2025hud,Xu:2025ksk}.
+Other ER backgrounds include dissolved $\beta$ emitters in the LXe bulk, detector-material $\gamma$ Compton scatters, solar neutrino--electron scatters, cosmogenic $^{37}$Ar with a 35-day half-life at the beginning of WS2022, and residual CH$_3$T and $^{14}$C from calibrations in WS2024~\cite{LZ:2022kml,LZ:2022ysc}.
+Additional subdominant backgrounds from solar and atmospheric CE$\nu$NS, detector NRs, and accidental coincidences are modeled as in Refs.~\cite{LZ:2022lsv,LZ:2024zvo} and have negligible impact on the final result, especially for 1D absorption-like analyses.

-The remaning ER background sources include other dissolved $\beta$ emitters in the LXe bulk, Compton scattering of $\gamma$'s from detector materials radioactivity, and the elastic scattering of solar neutrinos off electrons in the LXe bulk.
-At the start of WS2022, cosmogenic $^{37}$Ar with a 35-day half life was present~\cite{LZ:2022kml}.
-In WS2024, we observe residual CH$_3$T and $^{14}$C activity after the ER calibration campaigns before they are completely removed by the purification system.
-The modeling of these backgrounds are discussed in detail in Refs.~\cite{LZ:2022ysc}.

-In addition to ER backgrounds, other background sources are also considered: the coherent elastic neutrino-nucleus interactions (CE$\nu$NS) from solar and atmospheric neutrinos, the scattering of neutrons produced in the radioactivity of detector materials (detector NRs), and accidental coincidences.
-The modelling of those background components remains the same as in Refs.\cite{LZ:2022lsv, LZ:2024zvo}.
-These background sources are sub-dominant in terms of event rates and therefore have negligible impact on the final result, particularly for absorption-like signals analyzed with a 1D likelihood where ER–NR discrimination is not applicable.